Intersection: Keep Calm And Go To Mars

 Scientists are trying to figure out the psychological impact of a one-way mission into deep space.

-"Anthropologists can tell us about early colonization and how when they got on a boat they didn't know where they were going and they thought they would never return," said Speck.
-"We can look at the psychology behind that."
+"Anthropologists can tell us about early colonization and how when they got on a boat they didn't know where they were going and they thought they would never return," says Speck.

 There's also the practical challenge of getting to Mars.
 SpaceX founder Elon Musk is working on a plan for a giant space craft to ferry large numbers to Mars to establish a colony.